Nancy Page Residence

 About our fees

 Services are billed to Medical Assistance or to a Managed Care Organization if the Health Plan covers residential crisis services.
 For individuals with private health insurance we recommend contacting the insurance company to see if residential crisis services are covered.
-For individuals who do not have MA or if their Health Plan does not cover residential crisis services, the cost of treatment may be covered by a contract with Hennepin County.
+For individuals who do not have Medical Assistance or if their health insurance plan does not cover residential crisis services, the cost of treatment may be covered by their county of residence.

 About our staff